 Morris Student Information

-- Spring semester classes will start on Tuesday, January 19, as originally planned.
+- Spring semester classes started on Tuesday, January 19, as originally planned.
 Spring break days will be dispersed across the semester to avoid a large exodus and reentry of students to campus.
 Break days, with no classes, are scheduled for February 18, March 19, March 30, April 14 (Undergraduate Research Symposium), and May 6 (reserved for optional Capstone presentations).
 Final exams are scheduled for May 10-14, with May 7-9 reserved as study days.

 - Faculty have been able to choose their mode of instruction for spring classes, and students have registered for the spring semester understanding the modality of each particular class.